zhli0255/9103_Tut-04_-GroupA/README.md

 # 9103_Tut-04_GroupA

-## Section 1 – Research and inspiration:
+## Section 1 – Research and inspiration
 When we first saw this artwork, we were drawn in by the vibrant colors and dynamic composition.
 ![An image our choosen graphic "Wheels of Fortune"](assets/Pacita_Abad_Wheels_of_fortune.jpg)